-CUSO Financial Services (“CUSO Financial”) (CRD# 42132) has many different complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors such as yourself.
-At the Law Offices of Robert Wayne Pearce, we have investigated CUSO Financial Services, its regulatory and customer complaints, and have also represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.
+CUSO Financial Services (“CUSO Financial”) (CRD# 42132) has been the subject of numerous complaints filed by FINRA (Financial Industry Regulatory Authority), state regulatory organizations, and investors like yourself.
+At the Law Offices of Robert Wayne Pearce, we have thoroughly investigated CUSO Financial Services, analyzing its regulatory violations and customer complaints, and have successfully represented investors with claims of fraud, negligence, and breach of fiduciary duty against this organization and its financial advisors.

 Can I Sue CUSO Financial Services?

-If you’ve lost money caused by CUSO Financial Services and/or its employees’ misconduct then the answer is, YES, you can sue CUSO Financial Services but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue CUSO Financial Services in FINRA arbitration proceedings, but WIN that arbitration.
-The easiest way to know if you have a viable case against CUSO Financial Services is to call Attorney Pearce at our office at 800-732-2889 .
+Yes, you can sue CUSO Financial Services, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
+If you’ve lost money caused by CUSO Financial Services and/or its employees’ misconduct, FINRA arbitration is the forum where you’ll pursue your claims.
+This is not a disadvantage—FINRA arbitration is specifically designed for securities disputes and provides investors with a fair opportunity to recover losses.
+Attorney Robert Wayne Pearce has extensive personal experience in FINRA arbitration proceedings and knows very well how you can not only pursue claims against CUSO Financial Services in FINRA arbitration, but WIN that arbitration.

 What is CUSO Financial Services?